mark-watson/haskell_book/manuscript/database.md

   close conn
 ~~~~~~~~

+Certainly, let's break down the provided Haskell code and generate its Markdown description.

+**Markdown Description**

+**Functionality**

+This Haskell code interacts with a PostgreSQL database named "haskell".
+It utilizes the `Database.PostgreSQL.Simple` library to establish a connection, retrieve and insert data into a "customers" table.

+**Code Breakdown**

+1. **Import `Database.PostgreSQL.Simple`**:  Imports necessary functions for working with PostgreSQL databases.

+2. **`main` Function**:
+   * **Establishes a connection**:
+     - Connects to the "haskell" database using the default connection information.
+     - The connection specifies the username as "markw".

+   * **Retrieves and prints data from the "customers" table**:
+     - Executes an SQL query to fetch names from the "customers" table.
+     - Prints the retrieved names.

+   * **Inserts a row and prints table data**:
+     - Prepares a list of tuples `rows` representing the new data to be inserted.
+     - Executes an SQL INSERT query to add the new row to the "customers" table.
+     - Selects all rows from the "customers" table.
+     - Prints the number of rows and the rows themselves.

+   * **Closes the database connection**:
+     - Terminates the established connection.

+**Key Points**

+- The code assumes a "customers" table with columns: `id` (integer), `name` (string), and `email` (string).
+- `query_` is used for SELECT queries, and `executeMany` is used for bulk INSERT queries.
+- The code provides a basic illustration of database interaction in Haskell using the `Database.PostgreSQL.Simple` library.

 The type **Only** used in line 20 acts as a container for a single value and is defined in the *simple-postgresql* library.
 It can also be used to pass values for queries like: